mefranklin6/ExtronDatabaseConnector/README.md

 # ExtronDatabaseConnector
-Allows Extron processors to connect with an external database
+Allows Extron processors to connect with external databases

 Not affiliated with the Extron corporation